Related Services

 Heart muscle damage can be limited with immediate emergency treatment.
 Untreated heart damage can cause ongoing health problems.
 If heart attack symptoms last longer than 30 minutes or after taking prescribed nitroglycerin, call 9-1-1 immediately.
 Do not drive to the hospital.
 Wait for emergency help to arrive.

 Baptist Health is an accredited American Association Mission Lifeline Receiving Center, meaning patients being treated will benefit from the most advanced, superior care in the diagnosis, management and treatment of heart attacks.
 You will appreciate timely appointments and a professional, friendly atmosphere where we take time to listen to your concerns.
 At Baptist Health, you have access to the region’s most comprehensive, multidisciplinary team of specialists and innovative therapies, including many available only through specialized clinical trials.
-In every way, we work to demonstrate the utmost in excellent care to those who trust us with their health.
+In every way, we work to demonstrate the utmost excellent care to those who trust us with their health.

 Symptoms